warvariuc/wschannels/README.md

 The client can also send messages to server and the message will be sent to all clients listening on the same channel (including himself).

-Start the server under Gunicorn:
+Start the server under Gunicorn to have more workers:

     gunicorn wschannels:app --bind=localhost:5000 --worker-class=aiohttp.worker.GunicornWebWorker --workers=2